 Deadlines.
 We understand many applicants work on their applications outside of the platform.
 We strongly encourage applicants to begin completing the application online at least one week ahead of the deadline to allow enough time to enter all the responses and attachments.
 Our deadlines our firm and will not be extended to help ensure fairness for all our applicants.

-NOTE: While the Technology Title and Technology Overview from the winning applications may be published on this website and/or the NASA website, the ownership and use of intellectual property arising from this competition remains with you.
+The ownership and use of intellectual property arising from this competition remains with you.
 NASA may choose to negotiate for a license to use the solutions developed as a result of this competition.

 Also, NASA is interested in learning about where your technology ends up.